petercorke/robotics-toolbox-python/docs/source/intro.rst

 Trajectories
 ============

-A joint-spae trajectory for the Puma robot from its zero angle pose to the upright (or READY) pose in 100 steps is
+A joint-space trajectory for the Puma robot from its zero angle pose to the upright (or READY) pose in 100 steps is

 .. runblock:: pycon